Pink living rooms: 24 ideas for a classy and stylish space

 9. Contrast bubblegum shades with retro furniture

 If you've already got a collection of retro furniture, why not bring it to life by contrasting it against a playful bubblegum pink?
 Something like Farrow & Ball's Nancy's Blushes is a perfect, true pink shade that has an immediately uplifting impact on a room.
-For an open, airy look, team it with brilliant white floorboards, or something darker - like a blue toned charcoal - if you're after a more dramatic look.
+For an open, airy look, team it with brilliant white trim, or something darker - like a blue toned charcoal - if you're after a more dramatic look.

 10. Make jewel tones pop with dusky pink

-If your dream decor is cosy and sumptuous, try teaming a dusky rose shade with jewel tones like dark emerald and peacock blues - you'll love the glamorous result.
+If your dream decor is cosy and sumptuous, try teaming a dusky rose shade with jewel tones like dark emerald, deep plum and peacock blues - you'll love the glamorous result.
 Don't think you need a large room to achieve this sophisticated look either - our instinct is often to paint small room with light and bright colours to make them look larger, but opting for dark decor can turn them into snug retreats.

 If you love darker and richer tones and want to enhance the rich shades of plum, damson and crimson check out our burgundy red home decor ideas